-This is a secondary account.
-My main account is listed below.
+This is a secondary account that sees the most usage.
+My first account is listed below.
 The main will have a list of all the accounts that I use.

 henfredemars@lemmy.world